dvhthomas/dotfiles/README.md

 # dotfiles

 This is where I keep my handy dandy configs for various tools on Mac OS and Linux.
-Requires installing the tools first using `brew` (Homebrew on Mac) or `apt-get`.

 ## Prerequisites